Kemsit

 Only parts of her sarcophagus have been found, these are now in the Egyptian Museum in Cairo.

 The queen was also depicted on reliefs in the funerary temple of her husband Mentuhotep II.
 These depictions are today heavily destroyed, but it seems that she appeared in a scene showing a row of royal women.
-On the preserved fragments she is shown behind queen Kawit.
+On the preserved fragments, she is shown behind queen Kawit.
 Her title in the depiction is King's Beloved Wife.

+Kemsit may have been of Nubian origin, as indicated by depictions that show her face as black or dark pink.